 Under the Disposal Rule, the FTC is enforcing data destruction and disposal standards.
 The Rule requires proper disposal of personally identifiable information (PII) on hard drives and other digital media.
-In this strategic approach, companies are held accountable for consumer information, which could reduce the risk of data breaches and identity theft.
-Right from procurement to disposal, every source of risk should be characterized and addressed.
+In this strategic approach, companies are held accountable for consumer information, which could help to reduce the risk of data breaches and identity theft.
+From procurement to disposal, every source of risk should characterized and addressed.

 Another standard is the Fair Credit Reporting Act (FCRA), which requires credit-reporting companies not to furnish consumer data to unauthorized third parties.
 If there is a breach, the FTC could levy fines up to $1000 for every affected individual.
 An FCRA lawsuit does not require proof of identity theft or out-of-pocket losses.
 Since data security practices could become liabilities for companies, it is critical to manage data security within the organizational system, and follow the recommended procedures when disposing of hard drives, SSD, and other digital media.

 How to be Compliant when Disposing Data?

 Previous approaches such as recouping residual value and disposing of confidential data with cheap and easy techniques are no longer adequate.
 Since breaches and leaks have become daily occurrences, the public is demanding robust mechanisms for data or information security, and the information security laws are designed to address the risks.
 Businesses are required to plan for data destruction as part of their information security management program.
 This includes procedures for the destruction of information residing on digital media and hardware.